Why high school counselors say they love using Going Merry

 In 2019, NACAC (the National Association of College Admission Counseling) invited us to deliver an online demo of our scholarship platform.

-So Going Merry co-founder and CEO Charlie Maynard led high school counselors through how the scholarship platform works and how it benefits counselors: “It’s one place where students can come and get matched with scholarships, and then apply directly to them,” Charlie said.
+So Going Merry co-founder and CEO Charlie Maynard led high school counselors through how the scholarship platform works and how it benefits counselors: “It’s one place where students can come and get matched with hundreds of scholarships, based on their profile eligibility,” Charlie said.

 - What is Going Merry?